-This makes their publication come off much more personal, honest, and authentic than most newsletters.
+This makes their publication feel more personal, honest, and authentic than most newsletters.

 You can use the same strategy to build trust with your receivers.

-It’s no secret that existing customers are far more valuable than new customers.
+It’s no secret that existing customers are more valuable than new customers.

 They are more loyal and more profitable, and they generate more revenue.